lgomezs/springboot_swagger_example/README.md

 # Running

-   Just start the application with the Spring Boot maven plugin (mvn spring-boot:run) o execute class AppHospitalApplication.
+   Just start the application with the Spring Boot maven plugin (mvn spring-boot:run) o execute class AppExampleSwaggerApplication.
    The application is running at http://localhost:9080

    On pointing your browser to: